giordanorogers/filter_heads/README.md

 # LLMs Process Lists with General Filter Heads --- Additional Experiments

-## Role of Individual Filter Heads
+## Experiment 1: Role of Individual Filter Heads

 It is challenging to attribute specific roles to individual filter heads because they often work in combination to achieve the desired functionality.
 Also, neural nets like LMs implement algorithms in a distributed manner with multiple backup components.
 These redudant pathways can actively resist the intervention on a single head.